 The result is that production volumes are relatively insignificant to oil profit.
-The key factor is price - and the higher, the better.
+The key factor is price-and the higher, the better.
 In this drama, OPEC is a friend, not a foe of the oil companies; certainly there is no need to conquer its oil wells (that is, unless the cartel has neglected its duty and let the price drop to \$10 a barrel, as it did in 1999).
-The impact of oil prices on the differential accumulation of the oil companies is illustrated in Figure 10.
-The thin line shows the 'relative' price of oil, computed by dividing the dollar price per barrel by the U.S. CPI, and lagged on year.
-The thick line shows the per cent share of oil companies in global corporate profit.
-The correlation between the two series is so tight that you can hardly squeeze a pin between them.
-If you know what happens to the relative price of oil, you know pretty much what happens to the differential profits of the oil companies.
-The companies is the differential profits of the oil companies.
+The impact of oil prices on the differential accumulation of the oil companies is illustrated in figure 10.
+The thick line shows the percent share of oil companies in global corporate profit.
+The thin line shows the "relative" price of oil, computed by dividing the dollar price per barrel by the U.S. CPI, and lagged one year.40 The correlation between the two series is so tight that you can hardly squeeze a pin between them.
+If you know what happens to the relative price of oil, you know pretty much what happens to the differential profits of the oil companies.41